CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/010-search.md

 **To save a search**

-1. In the upper-right corner of the search results page, select the **Save current search** icon.
+1. In the upper-right corner of the search results page, select the search icon.

 1. Enter the name of the search.